 Istanbul Weather in November

 Some might be surprised by the warmth that fills the air, as November is generally a pretty miserable month all around.
-If you can do your best to dodge the rain, then you’ll find the average temperature a mild 11.5°C (53°F) with potential highs of 14°C (57F)– 15°C (59°F).
+If you can do your best to dodge the rain, then you’ll find the average temperature a mild 11.5°C (53°F) with maximum temperatures of 14°C (57F)– 15°C (59°F).

-A jacket or jumper will certainly be needed if you’ll be out and about at night, as temperatures can drop to a very cool 9°C (48°F).
+A jacket or sweater will certainly be needed if you’ll be out and about at night, as temperatures can drop to a very cool 9°C (48°F).

 Those visiting Istanbul in November should make packing an umbrella a priority as it’s a wet month for sure.
 Rainfall averages in November are at their highest for the year, sharing the crown for rainiest months with the two winter months of December and January.